MIC-DKFZ/nnUNet/documentation/common_questions.md

 know what you are doing!
 Again, training times will be increased if you do this!
 3) is a better way of increasing the patch size.

 3) Run `nnUNet_plan_and_preprocess` with a larger GPU memory budget.
-This will make nnU-Net plan for larger batch sizes during experiment planning.
+This will make nnU-Net plan for larger patch sizes during experiment planning.
 Doing this can change the patch size, network topology, the batch size as well as the presence of the U-Net cascade.
 To run with a different memory budget, you need to specify a different experiment planner, for example
 `nnUNet_plan_and_preprocess -t TASK_ID -pl2d None -pl3d ExperimentPlanner3D_v21_32GB` (note that `-pl2d None` will